Martin Ryle: Education and early life

 Martin Ryle was born in Brighton, England, the son of Professor John Alfred Ryle and Miriam (née Scully) Ryle.
 He was the nephew of Oxford University Professor of Philosophy Gilbert Ryle.
+Martin had four siblings, and at first was educated at home by a governess.
 After studying at Bradfield College, Ryle studied physics at Christ Church, Oxford.
 In 1939, Ryle worked with the Telecommunications Research Establishment (TRE) on the design of antennas for airborne radar equipment during World War II.
 After the war, he received a fellowship at the Cavendish Laboratory.

 Career and research

 The focus of Ryle's early work in Cambridge was on radio waves from the Sun.
 His interest quickly shifted to other areas, however, and he decided early on that the Cambridge group should develop new observing techniques.
 As a result, Ryle was the driving force in the creation and improvement of astronomical interferometry and aperture synthesis, which paved the way for massive upgrades in the quality of radio astronomical data.
 In 1946 Ryle built the first multi-element astronomical radio interferometer.

 Ryle guided the Cambridge radio astronomy group in the production of several important radio source catalogues.
 One such catalogue, the Third Cambridge Catalogue of Radio Sources (3C) in 1959 helped lead to the discovery of the first quasi-stellar object (quasar).

 While serving as university lecturer in physics at Cambridge from 1948 to 1959, Ryle became director of the Mullard Radio Astronomy Observatory in 1957 and professor of radio astronomy in 1959.
 He was elected a Fellow of the Royal Society (FRS) in 1952, was knighted in 1966 (p 519 of) and succeeded Sir Richard Woolley as Astronomer Royal from 1972 to 1982.
 Ryle and Antony Hewish shared the Nobel Prize for Physics in 1974, the first Nobel prize awarded in recognition of astronomical research.
 In 1968 Ryle served as professor of astronomy at Gresham College, London.